 Mean score of companies in the Health Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Mayo Clinic, headquartered in the US, currently does not report any specific carbon emissions data, as there are no available figures for kg CO2e emissions.
+Mayo Clinic, headquartered in the US, currently does not provide specific carbon emissions data, as there are no available figures for kg CO2e emissions.
 Additionally, there are no documented reduction targets or climate pledges outlined in their initiatives.
-This lack of data suggests that Mayo Clinic may still be in the early stages of formalising its climate commitments or reporting practices.
-In the context of the healthcare industry, many organisations are increasingly focusing on sustainability and carbon reduction strategies.
-However, without specific emissions data or targets, it is challenging to assess Mayo Clinic's current position or commitments in relation to climate action.
+This absence of data suggests that Mayo Clinic may not have publicly committed to specific emissions reduction goals or may be in the early stages of developing a comprehensive climate strategy.
+As the healthcare sector increasingly focuses on sustainability, Mayo Clinic's future commitments and initiatives will be crucial in addressing climate change and reducing its environmental impact.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.